codefracas/QuickHeal/README.md

 ** Additional Functions (priest class only at this time) **

-/script SmartRenew();
+/script SmartRenew(); (Currently broken-ish)
   ..applies max rank renew to any player w/o renew AND < 100% health

-/script SmartRenewThrottle();
+/qh hot
-  ..applies downranked renew to any player w/o renew AND < 100% health
+  ..applies throttled renew to any player w/o renew AND < 100% health

-/script SmartRenewFirehose();
-  ..applies max rank renew to any player w/o renew

 ## ChangeLog:
 **1.14.5**<Br>